-A Day in the Life of a Photographer and Influencer living in Hawaii
+A Day in the Life of Lindsey Roman, Elopement and Wedding Photographer

 Hey hey friend!
 I’m Lindsey Roman, and I’m a destination elopement and wedding photographer based in Oahu, Hawaii.
 I’m also a social media influencer and online business and marketing educator.